three-headed-giant/it/README.md

         and len(node.args)== 2
     )
 ```
 we are ready to return a value.
 If the value is `True`, `Inspector` will put this investigaton code to report.
-If it is `False`, then inspector will pass.
+If it's `False`, then inspector will pass.

-Last thing we need to do is activating our plugin, witch creating/modifiying `~/.inspector.rc`;
+Last thing we need to do is to activate our plugin by creating/modifiying the `~/.inspector.rc` file;
 ```json
 {
     ...